 The full article can be read online, below are key excerpts:

 On reflecting Showtime history and culture in the design

-As for expressing Showtime’s own history, the team took cues from the company’s award-winning dramas.
+As for expressing Showtime’s own history, our design team took cues from the company’s award-winning dramas.
 “Perception versus reality” became the governing design concept, which plays out from the start.
 Stepping out of the elevator, visitors encounter…themselves.
 That’s thanks to the opposite wall of reflective glass, back-painted gold.
-Benson takes up the narrative: “There is you and then the image of you.”

 From here, you have two choices.
 Turn left, toward the light, and you arrive in the reception area.
 Showtime’s white logo of capital letters angles out from a white wall, imparting a subtle all-business attitude, while the curves of a serpentine sectional read comfy-chic.
 Employees, however, might bypass reception, instead turning right toward a dark, undulating volume.
 A few more steps reveal this enigma to be the exterior of the screening room, wrapped in a wall covering reminiscent of shou sugi ban, the Japanese charred-wood treatment.

 On the integration of murals in the design solution